Class Schedule - Spring 2021

 Independent writing projects and examination of literature as the cultural basis of the student's specialized fields.
 May be repeated as topics vary.

-Practice in the writing of fiction, with emphasis on the short story.
+An intermediate workshop in fiction, with a primary emphasis on short stories.
 Prerequisite: CW 104 or equivalent.

 Builds upon the workshop format of CW 106, with an emphasis on prosody and poetic technique.
 Students will deepen their sense of craft by putting into practice their study and understanding of a variety of poetic forms (e.g., syllabic poetry, dramatic monologue, sonnet, bound/free verse) and technical concerns (e.g., voice, tone, line, line break, image).
 The workshop component of the course typically includes 8-12 completed poems and their revisions.
 Prerequisite: CW 106.

-Continued practice in the writing of fiction, with emphasis on the longer story.
+An advanced workshop in fiction, with a primary emphasis on short stories.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated for a maximum of 6 undergraduate hours or 8 graduate hours.
 Prerequisite: CW 204 or equivalent.

 Practice of the writing of poetry aided by intensive study of examples.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours.
 Prerequisite: CW 206 or equivalent.